markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Notice the `src` attribute being used here.
 When we use `<script src="path/to/file.js"></script>`, we are instructing the HTML file to go look for a JavaScript file at that path's location and incorporate it into the HTML file.

 Why would we put this towards the bottom of the HTML file, as opposed to CSS where we include the `<link>` element in the `<head>` element above all of our content?
-Out of all the different assets that go into a web page&mdash;images, CSS stylesheets, JavaScript&mdash;JavaScript runs the highest risk of possibly failing on load and more complicated JavaScript code could cause the browser to take a bit longer to read and run.
-Because it is our job to get the page to display as fast as possible, it is the best practice to put the `<script>` element at the bottom of the HTML page right before the closing `</body>` HTML tag.
-It is important to remember that a HTML file loads from top to bottom, meaning that if something at the top fails to load or causes the browser to run a little slow, it could lead to no HTML content showing up at all on the page.
-This would make users very confused and frustrated.
+When a browser sees a `<script>` element in the HTML file, it immediately goes to the JavaScript file to read it and start running it, effectively blocking the browser from moving onto the next HTML tag until it's finished.
+If we kept the `<script>` element above the HTML page's content and the browser stops to read and run the JavaScript file, this could delay the HTML content making it to the page.
+Even worse, if there's an error in the JavaScript file, the browser could just stop loading the page all together.
+This means the page would indefinitely stay blank, leaving the user quite confused and frustrated.

+Remember, it is our job to provide the user with the best experience possible.
+Because of this, it is best practice to load the CSS first, that way the HTML can load and have the styles in place as it displays on the page.
+The `<script>` element is added after all important HTML content for the page, right above the closing `</body>` HTML tag.
+This way, even if the JavaScript file takes a little long to load or breaks, there is still a styled HTML page for the user to see.

 ### Ensuring our JavaScript is loaded